SreeSaiBhavesh/Plots_Port/README.md

 # Plots Port
-A place where most of the plots can be visualized in one place for different dataset types, with three different data creation methods
+A place where most of the plots can be visualized for different dataset types, with three different data creation methods
 <h1>Features</h1>
 <ol>
 <li>Data Creation</li>